Love the Heights

 Completed Fall 2023

 Goodyear Heights was designed in Garden City style by landscape architect Warren Manning.
 Multiple pocket parks, the 410 acre Goodyear Heights Metro Park, three community gardens, and residential gardens all work in concert to provide many unique greenspaces throughout the Heights.
-The annual garden walk highlights select spots every year and spectators are welcome to tour the sites at their own pace on garden walk day.
-Locations are plotted on a Google map & paper copies are also available.
+The garden walk highlighted select spots and spectators were welcome to tour the sites at their own pace on garden walk day.
+Locations were plotted on a Google map & paper copies were also available.

 $400 funded by a 2022 Akron City Council Neighborhood Partnership Grant with Wingfoot Church acting as fiscal agent.